In a Nutshell

 songwriters" and The Washington Post says "every song is a gem."

-daughters were born in 2006 that he was inspired to make his first foray into family music.
+Throughout his career, Moock had worked with and occasionally performed for kids on the side, but it wasn’t until his twin daughters were born in 2006 that he was inspired to make his first foray into family music.
 In 2010, he joined the roster of Young Audiences of Massachusetts to bring his program Music and Social Change to students throughout the state.
 That same year, he released his first family music album, A Cow Says Moock.
-That album and its follow-up, These Are My Friends, were both met with critical acclaim.
+Both that album and its follow-up, These Are My Friends, were met with critical acclaim.

 But it is Moock’s newest album, Singing Our Way Through: Songs for the World’s Bravest Kids, which is nearest and dearest to his heart.
 In July of 2012, one of Alastair’s daughter’s was diagnosed with leukemia.
 The Singing Our Way Through project began when they started writing songs together in the hospital.
-Over the next several months, Moock continued to write and collect songs that reflected his family’s experiences – the love, the pride, the (surprising amount of) joy, and some of the more difficult parts too.
+Over the next several months, Moock continued to write and collect songs that reflected his family’s experiences – the love, the pride, the surprising amount of joy, and some of the more difficult parts too.

 Download Double-Sided 8.5x11 Bio